-Figure 36 - ADONIS Business Management Toolkit
+Figure 31 - ADONIS Business Management Toolkit

 Service modelling is only a small part of the functionality of ADONIS.
-The richness of the modelling capabilities ranges from simple WSDL descriptions to semantic technologies like topic maps, which are used to model specific geographic locations and the service categorisation (see Figure 37).
+The richness of the modelling capabilities ranges from simple WSDL descriptions to semantic technologies like topic maps, which are used to model specific geographic locations like the hospital of the eHealth scenario with its different floors and rooms.